Manipulation of individual judgments in the quantitative pairwise comparisons method: Introduction

 \section{Introduction}

 The pairwise comparisons method is the process of comparing entities in pairs aiming to determine which one is the most preferred \citep{Pan2014arpb}.
 Entities very often are referred to as alternatives, while the final result is in the form of a ranking.
-The first mention of pairwise comparison as a systematic ranking method comes from the 13th century and is attributed to \emph{Ramon Llull} \citep{Colomer2011rlfa}.
+The first mention of pairwise comparisons as a systematic ranking method comes from the 13th century and is attributed to \emph{Ramon Llull} \citep{Colomer2011rlfa}.
 Lull proposed a procedure for selecting candidates based on comparing them in pairs.
 This technique might be viewed as in between the electoral system and a decision-making method in the modern sense.
-In later times, pairwise comparisons were used in the context of social choice and welfare theories \citep{Saari1996tcm,Klamler2003acot,Faliszewski2009lacv}, psychometric measurements \citep{Thurstone1927tmop,Fechner1966eop,Thurstone1994aloc} and decision-making methods \citep{Kulakowski2020utahp}.
+In later times, pairwise comparisons were used in the context of social choice and welfare theories \citep{Saari1996tcm,Klamler2003acot,Faliszewski2009lacv}, psychometric measurements \citep{Thurstone1927tmop,Fechner1966eop,Thurstone1994aloc} and decision-making methods \citep{Mazurek2023aipc}.
 In 1977, Saaty published his seminal paper introducing a new decision-making method: the Analytic Hierarchy Process (AHP) \citep{Saaty1977asmf}.
-AHP is based on the quantitative pairwise comparison of alternatives.
+AHP is based on the quantitative pairwise comparisons of alternatives.
 As a result, each of the considered entities is assigned a weight that determines its importance.
 Due to its simplicity, but also the presence of easily available software, AHP has become one of the most popular decision-making methods.
-Pairwise comparisons can, however, be found in other decision methods, such as DEMATEL (direct-influence matrix) \citep{Si2018dtas}, WINGS \citep{Michnik2013winl}, ELECTRE, PROMETHEE, MACBETH \citep{Ehrgott2010timc}, BWM \citep{Rezaei2015bwmc} HRE \citep{Kulakowski2014hrea,kulakowski2014hreg} and others, e.g. the multiple criteria sorting problem \citep{Kadzinski2015mabp}.
+Since AHP was proposed in 1977, many methods have been developed for calculating rankings for pairwise comparisons that naturally extended Saaty's approach.
+Some of them have tried to find a better alternative to the originally proposed eigenvalue method (EVM) \citep{Crawford1985anot,Lin2007arff,Bozoki2008sotl,Grzybowski2012noan,Farkas2013arls,Koczkodaj2020oopo,Kazibudzki2022oeop}, others focused on expanding the space of application of the AHP by defining its various extensions including fuzzy pairwise comparisons \citep{VanLaarhoven1983afeo,Deng1999mawf,Mikhailov2003dpff,Bartl2022anaf}, interval pairwise comparisons \citep{Saaty1987uaro,Arbel1993psap,Faramondi2023rtrr} or incomplete pairwise comparisons \citep{Harker1987amoq,Bozoki2010ooco,Faramondi2019iahp,kulakowski2020otgm}.
+A separate strand of work involved studies into the properties of the method \citep{Koczkodaj1996saeo,Bozoki2013aopc,Kulakowski2015otpo,Kazibudzki2016aeop,Csato2020otmo,Kulakowski2021otsb}.
+Among many works on this subject, critical voices can also be noticed \citep{Munier2021ualo}, the most distinctive of which are related to the rank reversal problem \citep{Belton1983oasc,Saaty1984tlor,Barzilai1994arrn,Munier2021ualo}.